Bonnie Jo Stufflebeam

-Bonnie Jo Stufflebeam is an American author of fantasy fiction active since 2012.
-According to Stufflebeam, her last name "might mean 'stump leg' ... or 'one who resides behind a stump'," characterizing both as "somewhat accurate."
+Bonnie Jo Stufflebeam is an American author of fantasy and horror fiction active since 2012.

 Biography

 Stufflebeam is a native of Texas, where she currently resides after two years in Oregon.
 She received an MFA in creative writing from the University of Southern Maine in July 2013.
-She coordinates the annual Arts & Words Collaborative Show in Fort Worth, Texas.

-Stufflebeam's work has appeared in various periodicals and anthologies, including Beneath Ceaseless Skies, Clarkesworld Magazine, Hobart, Lightspeed, The Masters Review, Monster Verse, Nebula Awards Showcase 2018, and The Toast.
-With Peter Brewer she has collaborated on Strange Monsters, an audio fiction-jazz collaborative album.
+Stufflebeam has published over 90 short stories in various periodicals and anthologies, including Beneath Ceaseless Skies, Clarkesworld Magazine, Hobart, Lightspeed, The Masters Review, Monster Verse, Nebula Awards Showcase 2018, and The Toast.
+Her debut novel, Grim Root, was released in 2024.